SungHoHong2/Leetcode-Experiment/medium/Cheapest_Flights_Within_K_Stops/README.md

         # return the cache if the result of the cost is already cached
         # set a variable for recording the minimum cost
         # Iterate the weights of the neighbors
-            # if there is a neighbor according to the adjacency matrix
             # get the minimal cost created from traveling to the destination
         # cache the minimum cost
         # return the minimum cost
         pass

     def findCheapestPrice(self, n: int, flights: List[List[int]], src: int, dst: int, K: int) -> int:
-        # set an adjacency matrix that uses weights as the value
+        # create map using source as the key and the destination and the weight as the value
         # set a cache
         # return the result from the recursion
         # return the result or -1 if the result is inf